dragosmandu/DownloadTaskManager/README.md

+# DownloadTaskManager

-# DownloadTaskManager - Swift downloading framework.
+Swift downloading framework manager.

+## License

+Distributed under the MIT License.
+See `LICENSE` for more information.